awsdocs/iam-user-guide/doc_source/access_policies_access-advisor.md

 + `iam:GetServiceLastAccessedDetailsWithEntities`
 + `iam:ListPoliciesGrantingServiceAccess`

-This example shows how you might create an IAM policy that allows viewing IAM last accessed information\.
+This example shows how you might create an identity\-based policy that allows viewing IAM last accessed information\.
 Additionally, it allows read\-only access to all of IAM\.
 This policy defines permissions for programmatic and console access\.

 ```
 {